 Medical Intervention For Cleft Lip And Cleft Palate

 Often, cleft palate or cleft lip can be diagnosed while your child is still in the wound using an ultrasound.

 An ultrasound uses high frequency sound waves to create an image of the baby in your abdomen, where your doctor can then check for this.

 The medical intervention for a child with a cleft palate or cleft lip will depend on the severity of the condition.

-This is typically achieved with a team of specialists including a plastic surgeon, an oral surgeon and an orthodontist.
+This is typically achieved with a team of specialists including a plastic surgeon, an oral surgeon, and an orthodontist.

-If your child has problems with speech because of their cleft, a speech therapist is a great resource to help them overcome their obstacle and enjoy as much ease in their speech as any other child.
+If your child has problems with speech because of their cleft, a speech therapist is a great resource to help them overcome their obstacles and enjoy as much ease in their speech as any other child.

 Specially, a speech therapist can help by evaluating your child’s: